 - Garret Christensen, University of California at Berkeley

 - Edward Miguel, University of California at Berkeley

-Sponsored by the Berkeley Initiative for Transparency in the Social Sciences, this workshop will provide participants with an overview of cutting-edge mechanisms for open and rigorous social science.
-The curriculum has been revamped and condensed compared to the 2014 edition, with sharper and more intense sessions, taught by academic leaders in the transparency movement.
-There will also be more space for collaborative work and hands-on skill building.
-Here is a non-exhaustive list of topics to be covered at the institute:
+Description: Led by the Berkeley Initiative for Transparency in the Social Sciences (BITSS), this workshop provides participants with an overview of cutting-edge mechanisms for transparent and reproducible social science.
+The curriculum is taught by academic leaders in the transparency movement, and there will be space for collaborative work and hands-on skill building.

 Participants can expect to finish the program with a thorough overview and understanding of best practices for open, reproducible research, allowing them to remain in the vanguard of new scientific frontiers.
 They are encouraged to bring existing research questions and ideas based on their own interests, and seek support and feedback from instructors and other attendees.

-The workshop is designed for researchers across the social science spectrum, from economics to political science, psychology, and other related disciplines.
-Ideal candidates include: (i) graduate or post-graduate students contemplating a research career, (ii) junior faculty eager to learn about new tools and techniques, (iii) staff from research organizations interested in using these methods, and (iv) journal editors or research funders curious about the implications for their work.
+Eligibility: The workshop is designed for researchers across the social science spectrum, from economics to political science, psychology, and other related disciplines.
+Ideal candidates include: (i) graduate or post-graduate students (ii) junior faculty, (iii) staff from research organizations interested in using these methods, and (iv) journal editors or research funders curious about the implications for their work.
 Diversity in terms of background and academic discipline is encouraged.